 Please say no. It’s such an awkward, uncomfortable shop.

 ‘Not if that’s what you want,’ Harry said.
 ‘It doesn’t really seem like your sort of place, though.’

 ‘Full marks, Harry.’
 Katie laughed.
 ‘Definitely not my cup of tea.
 But I did enjoy the brief look of horror you wore.’

 ‘So you don’t want to go?’
 Harry sighed.
-‘That’s a relief, you know it actually ranks higher than Snape’s office on the list of places Gryffindor boys never want to find themselves?’
+‘That’s a relief.
+You know it actually ranks higher than Snape’s office on the list of places Gryffindor boys never want to find themselves?’

 ‘All girls like a little romance, but that’s not my type.
 Let’s go to the Shrieking Shack.
-We can meet up with Angelina, Alicia, and the twins afterward?’
+We can meet up with Angelina, Alicia and the Twins afterward?’

 He nodded and led the way to the Shrieking Shack.
 Katie bounced alongside him, a broad grin on her lips.
-Stray locks of her hair slipped from its bun and dangled down over her eyes.
+Stray locks of her hair slipped from her bun and dangled down over her eyes.

 ‘I love this place.
 Nobody ever dares come in, but it’s so cool.’
 Katie glanced around, then pointed to the dent Professor Lupin had left in the wall.
 ‘That’s new.’